arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 One important reason I’ve held out with mercurial and Bitbucket for as long as I did is because I feel having something to choose is good and don’t like monopolies.
-In a monopoly sooner or later things tend to stagnate, the world of open source is not exception (look at SourceForge, subversion, Apache, gcc, etc.).
+In a monopoly sooner or later things tend to stagnate, the world of open source is not an exception (look at SourceForge, subversion, Apache, gcc, etc.).
 For a while I hoped that mercurial and git would *both* exist as common version control systems, but this doesn’t seem to be happening anytime soon, and I’ve